zenika-open-source/cheatsheets/CONTRIBUTING.md

 10. **Approval and Merge:** Once your pull request is approved, it will be merged into the main branch by a project maintainer.

 ## Architecture Understanding
-To understand how cheetsheets are structured and how you can contribute to improve it, please check our [Quick Start Guide](https://zenika-open-source.github.io/cheatsheets/quick-start/)
+To understand how cheatsheets are structured and how you can contribute to improve it, please check our [Quick Start Guide](https://zenika-open-source.github.io/cheatsheets/quick-start/)

-## Template Confiugration
+## Template Configuration
 If you are creating a cheatsheet from scratch, you will need to configure your template.
 To understand how it works and how to configure it, please refer to the [Template Grid Flow](https://zenika-open-source.github.io/cheatsheets/template-grid-flow/).

 ## Questions and Help